ah140797/news_media_NLP/README.md

 ## Project Description

 The aim of the project is to investegate the lens of news media by using natural language processing on a large corpus of news articles.
-I use named entity recognition and sentiment analysis.
+I conduct a named entity recognition and sentiment analysis.

 Future implementations could be topic modelling and an analysis by gender.
 It would also be useful to incorporate a non-western newspaper such as Al Jazeera.